 We will never pressure you one way or another, and respect whatever decision you make.
 All of our services are completely confidential.
 Your privacy is safe with us and your information will never be shared.
 Call, text, chat, or email us anytime, day or night.

-Choosing to place a child for adoption should not be a financial burden.
-If you create an adoption plan you are guaranteed to receive financial assistance in South Carolina for medical, legal, and counseling fees.
+Choosing to place a child for adoption will not be a financial burden.
+If you create an adoption plan you may qualify to receive financial assistance in South Carolina for medical, legal, and counseling fees.
 You may also be able to receive assistance for living expenses.
 Financial assistance is handled through your social worker or attorney.

 Adoption is one of the most loving and selfless gifts you can give both your baby and their adoptive family.
 Choosing to place your baby for adoption will be a long-awaited miracle for a family hoping to adopt.